Zoey-Cheng/Handwritten-Digit-Recognition/README.md

 - Implemented an **MLP handwriting recognition classification model** from scratch using **C++** and **CUDA**, including tensor operations and network computation on the GPU.
 - **Lab1** completes all the operation header function for tensor: `op_elemwise.cuh`, `op_mm.cuh`, `op_reduction.cuh`.
 After filling them, we can pass some unit process, but can't realize this network
 -  **Lab2** completes detailed implementation of network, mainly `linear.cuh` and `mlp.cuh`
 - **Accuracy**: Eventually it should be possible to obtain a multilayer perceptron model (MLP) with about the same accuracy as the pytorch version: between 97%-99+%.
-The final accuracy on test set is 98.26%.
 - **Plus**: I'm wondering how much speed it can improve compared to the PyTorch version.
 I will try this part.

 ## Dataset - MINST